 I set the age preferences to 18-50, both male and female, within a 5-mile radius of the centre of each town and city.
 I started out in the most obvious of places: London.
 Within the first few hours, I had accumulated 12 matches who wanted to know more.
 After a little bit of dialogue, I had 3 potential candidates who expressed an interest in guest blogging – both of whom already had blogging experience.

 By the end of the day, I had amassed 21 matches, 6 of whom proactively inquired about the ad.
 On day two, three, four and five I experienced similar levels of success.

 To begin with, I wrote a ‘send to all’ script that I would copy and paste to those who were messaging me asking for more information.
 It wasn’t long until I had the realisation that this technique wasn’t yielding the best results.

-I realised after talking to a variety of people, that there was a divergence in what motivated people to get involved with guest blogging.
-A lot of people were driven to inquire about the offer because they thought it was an employment opportunity.
-Retrospectively, I can see why they might have thought that was the case.
+After about day 5 it became obvious that there was a divergence in what motivated people to get involved with guest blogging.
+A lot of people were driven to inquire about the ad because they thought it was an employment opportunity.

-By the end of the experiment, I had tried and tested a number of different methods to attract interest.
-I had collected 84 matches, 31 inquiries and 7 shortlisted candidates who had expressed an interest in guest blogging on our site.
-Overall, a fairly decent result from a method which only cost me my time and £3.10 for a month’s subscription.
+By the end of the experiment, I had collected 84 matches, 31 inquiries and 7 people who had expressed an interest in guest blogging on our site.
+Maybe next time we’ll run a paid advert?